MarcinOrlowski/laravel-api-response-builder/README.md

 ## Introduction ##

- `ResponseBuilder` is [Laravel](https://laravel.com/)'s helper designed to build nice, normalized and easy to consume REST API
+ `ResponseBuilder` is a [Laravel](https://laravel.com/) helper designed to build nice, normalized and easy to consume REST API
  JSON responses.

 ## Benefits ##